djordje200179/Niski/README.md

 the addition of extensions.

 I specifically selected the 32-bit version due to limited available memory, which will never exceed 4GB.
-At first, I used the E (embedded) version with 16 registers.
-However, I later concluded that the additional hardware resources required for 32 registers were well justified, prompting me to make the switch.
 Currently, the processor partially supports the M extension, providing hardware multiplication capabilities, while division operations rely on the GCC library.
 To ensure seamless compatibility with operating systems, the Zicsr extension was also essential, and I successfully implemented it."

-Because of the above, the current name of the architecture is **RV32IMZicsr**.
+Because of the above, the current name of the architecture is **RV32EMZicsr**.
 ![FPGA Board](riscv.png)

 ### Memory